-Beginning January 1, 2013, sales and installations of qualifying commercial solar energy systems equipment are exempt from the NYS, MCTD, and some local taxes.
+Sales and installations of qualifying commercial solar energy systems equipment are exempt from the NYS, MCTD, and some local taxes.
 Report receipts from sales and installations of qualifying commercial solar energy systems equipment as instructed above for residential sales and installations.